code-ninja/in-60-seconds/PITCHME.md

 @snapend

 @snap[east span-70]
-“We will see more realistic results if we give people more realistic conditions”
+“We will see more realistic results if we give people more realistic conditions.”
 @snapend

 +++?image=assets/img/blue.jpg&position=left&size=30% 100%